 This National Endowment for the Arts' (NEA) strategic plan covers fiscal years 2022 through 2026.
 The plan took shape while the agency was implementing provisions of the American Rescue Act of 2021, designed to bring direct relief to Americans enduring the health and economic crises of COVID-19.
-By including the NEA in this comprehensive relief strategy, Congress reaffirmed the NEA's capacity to support a vital and growing segment of the U.S. economy: the arts and cultural sector-including artists and other creative workers-on whose stability rests economic and job opportunities for people and places nationwide.
+By including the NEA in this comprehensive relief strategy, Congress reaffirmed the Arts Endowment's capacity to support a vital and growing segment of the U.S. economy: the arts and cultural sector-on whose stability rests economic and job opportunities for people and places nationwide.

 Amid this historic backdrop, the NEA is positioning itself as the lead agency within the federal government for social and economic change through the arts.
-The NEA will broaden and deepen its engagement with organizations that seek to extend the arts and the arts' benefits to underserved populations, even as the agency will support arts projects that aim to help improve individual health outcomes, or that use systems-level approaches to help strengthen or heal communities.
+The NEA will broaden and deepen its engagement with organizations that seek to extend the arts and the arts' benefits to underserved populations, even as the agency will support arts projects that aim to improve individual health outcomes, or that use systems-level approaches to strengthen or heal communities.
 The NEA also will invest in arts projects that support the training, research, technical assistance, and technologies needed for the sector to serve Americans wherever they live, and to benefit future generations.
-Ultimately, through effective operational practices-and with a dedicated focus on diversity, equity, inclusion, and accessibility-the NEA will achieve the goals and objectives of its strategic plan.
+Ultimately, through excellent operational practices-and with a dedicated focus on diversity, equity, inclusion, and accessibility-the Arts Endowment will make good on all the goals and objectives of its strategic plan.